treeverse/lakeFS/docs/integrations/glue_metastore.md

   </div>
 </div>

-Adding the script and the action file to the repository and commit it.
-This is a post-commit action - it will run after the commit!
+Adding the script and the action files to the repository and commit it.
+This is a post-commit action, meaning it will be executed after the commit operation has taken place.

 ```bash
 lakectl fs upload lakefs://catalogs/main/scripts/animals_exporter.lua -s ./animals_exporter.lua